Many of us dream of having a house on a beautiful island. But maybe it’s not as great – or as easy – as we’d like to imagine.

 Nevertheless, the moment I switched on the lights that Sunday evening, the fuse

 dropped and only the kitchen was illuminated.
-The next day we discovered the source of the problem: a blackened wall in the room under the terrace, where electrical malfunction had carbonized the plug of a lamp and started a fire that never got going because the room was as wet as a jungle in monsoon season.
+The next day we discovered the source of the problem: a blackened wall in the room under the terrace, where an electrical malfunction had carbonized the plug of a lamp and started a fire that never got going because the room was as wet as a jungle in monsoon season.

 Wonderful new life forms had found habitats in the pillows, stone walls, and mattress, as well as inside the old steamer trunk where we stored duvets and things we weren’t using.
 A small red rug inside had an interesting furry white coating.